Mrvishal2k2/TG-RenameBot/README.md

 * Don't be a copy cat !!
 * Good to see if you give me credits if you are using !!
 * This is only for personal use !!
 Don't make a Bot channel Business with this !!
+* Pull Requests are always accepted but shouldn't involve increasing complexity of deploying
 ## Credits
 * Specdie as always ❤️
 * And everyone in this Journey